Photovoltaic (PV) solar systems

 As the popularity of solar PV systems continues, Power and Water regularly updates its policy on solar PV installations to ensure the network continues to operate reliably and as many customers as possible can participate.

-A 4.5kW solar PV system will produce enough energy to offset up to 75% of the average domestic consumption, depending on the system installed.
-A 6kW solar PV system will produce enough energy to offset almost all consumption for an average domestic user, depending on the system installed.
+A 5kW solar PV system will produce enough energy to offset almost all consumption for an average domestic user, depending on the system installed.

 PV for remote communities